 Since owning a portfolio of domain names is not expensive (for about $1,000 a year you can register and control around 80-100 domain names), many companies employ this strategy to “monopolize” keyword rich domains.
 Depending on your business strategy, therefore, you may also want to consider building a portfolio of keyword relevant domains.

-How To Find Domains With Relevant Keywords That Are Still Available – Step 1
+How To Quickly Find Domain Names With Relevant Keywords That Are Still Available – Step 1

 The first step in this process is to build yourself a large list of keywords and keyword phrases that you would like included in your domain name.

-In addition to the written step-by-step tutorials in the WordPress installation module, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the step-by-step tutorials, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.

 To access the Keyword Planner tool, log into your Google AdWords account and select Tools > Keyword Planner from the AdWords drop-down menu …